Job and Tool Error Help

 What to do?
 It depends on the failure type and where you are using Galaxy.

-- But good news!
-The general troubleshooting help applies to most Galaxy servers/tools/functions.
+- The general troubleshooting help applies to most Galaxy servers/tools/functions.

 - If working at a different public Galaxy server, contacting the admins directly to address server-related problems is often necessary.
 Each Galaxy is independently administered.